What Services are Covered by Family PACT?

 Not sure which method is right for you?
 Use this quiz to help you decide, and learn more about covered birth control methods.

-Sexually transmitted diseases (STDs) are diseases passed between people when they have sexual contact.
-Some STDs can be passed without sex by kissing, touching, or rubbing the parts of the body parts where disease is present.
+Sexually transmitted infections (STIs) are infections passed between people when they have sexual contact.
+Some STIs can be passed without sex by kissing, touching, or rubbing the parts of the body parts where the infection is present.

-STDs are very common.
-But in many cases STDs do not cause symptoms, so people don’t know they have one.
-The most common STDs can be treated easily and cured.
-Other STDs cannot be cured, but symptoms can be managed.
+STIs are very common.
+But in many cases STIs do not cause symptoms, so people don’t know they have one.
+The most common STIs can be treated easily and cured.
+Other STIs cannot be cured, but symptoms can be managed.

-Condoms and female condoms, if used correctly, provide very good protection against STDs.
+Condoms and female condoms, if used correctly, provide very good protection against STIs.
 But they must be used correctly every time you have sex.
-In some rare cases, you can still get STDs, even when you use a condom.
-The only way to prevent STDs is to abstain from oral, anal, and vaginal contact with a person who has one.
+In some rare cases, you can still get STIs, even when you use a condom.
+The only way to prevent STIs is to abstain from oral, anal, and vaginal contact with a person who has one.

-Many STDs do not have any symptoms, and it is common for people to have a STD and not even know it.
-If you have a STD, symptoms can include:
+Many STIs do not have any symptoms, and it is common for people to have a STI and not even know it.
+If you have a STI, symptoms can include:

 - Itching or burning sensation